w3f/polkadot-wiki/docs/learn/how-to/unstake-tokens.md

 !!! info

-    If you change your mind once the unbonding period has been initiated, you can rebond your funds following this guide: "[Polkadot-JS UI: How to Rebond Tokens During the Unbonding Period](rebond-tokens.md)"
+    If you change your mind once the unbonding period has been initiated, you can rebond your funds following this guide: "[Polkadot Developer Interface: How to Rebond Tokens During the Unbonding Period](rebond-tokens.md)"

 * * *